mihaque313/inzamam.dev/content/posts/2020-04-10-shell-loops-to-process-text-files-think-again.md

 slug: think-again-before-using-shell-loops-for-processing-text-files
 draft: false
 date: 2020-04-10T15:12:13.949Z
-description: >
+description: >-
   My take on why one should avoid using loops in shell scripts when dealing with file processing.
-Have explained the disadvantages and behind the scene inefficiencies of it.
-Then discussed few the alternatives of it,  and a comparison with programming langauges.
+Have explained the disadvantages and inefficiencies behind the scene.
+Then discussed few the alternatives of it,  and a comparison with programming languages.
 category: Shell Scripting
 tags:
   - linux shell bash scripting file-processing